Working together for a fairer, more equal, democratic and sustainable Sussex

 Getting PR Done !

 On the 14 January, 2023, Compass supporters packed tight into the Cornerstone’s loft room to hear Jess Garland from the Electoral Reform Society (ERS) and Lena Swedlow from Compass HQW conclude that proportional representation delivers grown up politics and is urgently needed to tackle the long-term and complex problems that affect the United Kingdom.
-Full report her
+Full report here

 Working Together Then and Now

-Lloyd, Martin and DavyA conversation between Davy Jones, former Green Party candidate and Labour MP for Brighton Kemptown Lloyd Russell-Moyle at Cornerstone Community Centre.
+A conversation between Davy Jones, former Green Party candidate and Labour MP for Brighton Kemptown Lloyd Russell-Moyle at Cornerstone Community Centre.

 An open, collegiate and honest discussion about the challenges around collaboration and competition between the Greens and Labour in recent general elections in Brighton.
 See our Working Together Then and Now report